How is chemotherapy used for pancreatic cancer?

 Chemotherapy after surgery to remove the cancer

-The type of chemotherapy you are offered will depend on how you are feeling and what your doctor thinks will be best for you.
+The type of chemotherapy you have will depend on how well you are.
+Speak to your chemotherapy team about what chemotherapy will be best for you.

 You should be given time to recover properly from your surgery before starting chemotherapy, as you need to be well enough for six months of chemotherapy.
-Chemotherapy may start up to 12 weeks after your surgery.
+Your chemotherapy should begin in the first 12 weeks after your surgery.

 Pancreatic cancer and surgery to remove it can cause problems with digestion, including weight loss, losing your appetite, and changes to your poo.
 If you have any problems after surgery, speak to your doctor, nurse or dietitian to make sure these don’t delay the chemotherapy.
 A dietitian is an expert in diet and nutrition.